gascenciom1998/unpawnify/README.md

 1. Make your changes locally, make sure to save them
 2. To import node packages into any file other than popup.js ask Gerry for help
-2. If you made changes to popup.js run (IMPORTANT: if you don't do this, the popup changes won't be reflected)
+2. If you made changes to popup.js or background.js run (IMPORTANT: if you don't do this, the changes won't be reflected)

-        browserify popup.js > popup_bundled.js
+        browserify popup.js > popup_bundled.js; browserify background.js > background_bundled.js

 3. If you run into errors in the previous step you might need to run